League of Legends

 - Competitive scrims with teams inside and outside of Boise State University

-Players will likely play for an hour at a time in the same groupings while receiving coaching and instruction between rounds, maps, and games.
+Players will likely play for several hours at a time in the same groupings while receiving coaching and instruction between rounds, maps, and games.
+Players will play their primary role.
 Groups will be switched and/or players substituted.
 Please do not audition with a preset squad in mind.
 Flexibility is key.

-Availability for the varsity teams in Overwatch and Hearthstone is Monday and Wednesday (and occasionally as scheduled Friday) from 3:00 PM to 6:00 PM and League of Legends, Rocket League, and Heroes of the Storm Tuesday and Thursday (and occasionally as scheduled Friday) from 3:00 PM to 6:00 PM.
+Availability for the varsity teams in Overwatch is Monday and Wednesday (and occasionally as scheduled Friday) from 3:00 PM to 6:00 PM and League of Legends and Rocket League Tuesday and Thursday (and occasionally as scheduled Friday) from 3:00 PM to 6:00 PM.
 Night scrims will be scheduled around team availability but will likely be Tuesday or Wednesday during a 2-hour block.
 Some travel may also change the schedule.

 Players must be enrolled full time at the university to play on varsity esports teams.
 They do not need to be enrolled full time during auditions.